-Yosemite Valley campsites can sell out in minutes
+Yosemite Valley campground releases can sell out in minutes

-The hardest part is usually not understanding the booking rules.
-It is reacting fast enough when a workable Yosemite opening suddenly reappears.
+The hardest part is usually not learning the rules.
+It is knowing which Pines strategy you are using and reacting fast enough when a workable Yosemite Valley opening suddenly reappears.

 Yosemite Valley campsite booking guide